-NOTE: When carrying heavy loads or passengers readjust suspension accordingly.
+NOTE: When carrying passengers or heavy loads readjust suspension accordingly.

 NOTE: When carrying heavy loads in cargo rack or pulling a trailer operate with the shift lever in L (low range).

 Loading the Cargo Rack

 NOTICE When loading or unloading, do not exceed the weight limit of 68 kg (150 lb).